-Natalie Picken (she/her) is an analyst at RAND Europe, working in the area of home affairs and social policy.
+Natalie Picken (she/her) is a senior analyst at RAND Europe, working in the area of home affairs and social policy.
 She has research interests and experience in research projects spanning employment, criminal justice systems, child and family policy, and education.
 Methodologically, Picken has experience in programme and progress evaluation, qualitative data collection and analysis, conducting interviews (including with vulnerable populations), and developing theories of change.

 She has an M.Phil. in early modern history and a B.A. in history, both from the University of Cambridge.